NikolaiRadke/Schimpfolino/README.md

 ### "Klappriger Blubberfetzen" "Nervendes Riesenungemach" "Windige Pupswindel"

 Who doesn't like to be insulted?
 Schimpfolino is a gadget that always has a saying ready.
 Small, handy, energy-saving.
 And completely useless.
+You need a PCB and some parts listed below.

+*Huch, Englisch?
+Kann ich nicht.
+Schnell [hier hin](https://github.com/NikolaiRadke/Schimpfolino/wiki)*.

 This repo will be finished soon, stay tuned.

 What's new?